antiprism/mpd_oled/doc/install_moode8_deb.md

 In the Moode UI, set your timezone at **Moode / Configure / System**.

-Enable the Moode metadata file, which includes information about the current song, at **Moode / Configure / System / Local Services / Metadata file**.
+Enable the Moode metadata file, which includes information about the current song.
+The setting will either be at
+**Moode / Configure / System / Local Services / Metadata file**
+or
+**Moode / Configure / Audio / MPD Options / Metadata file**.

 ## Configure a copy of the playing audio for the spectrum display